LeadWoods0902/DandD_Nightmare_Plague/Characters/PC/Brannon/Bismuth Shatterborne.md

 - Commune with Kaede

 ##### Motivations
 After being taken as a slave and forced into a new land, Bismuth desires to find a place of safety for himself and his brother.
+And if possible take revenge on those that brought him here

 ##### Flaws